netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 : New IANA-maintained modules for ICMP types are defined in this document.

 Aliases:
-: An alias is defined by a combination of various parameters (e.g., IP prefix, protocol, port number, or VLAN).
+: An alias is defined by a combination of various parameters (e.g., IP prefix, protocol, port number, or VLAN {{IEEE802.1Qcp}}).
 Sets of aliases can be defined and referred to in ACL match criteria.

 ## IPv6 Extension Headers